Internal recruitment: what is it and how can you introduce it to your business?

-- Save the time, money, and effort of conducting an external interview process
+Save the time, money, and effort of conducting an external hiring and interview process

 While internal recruitment can be an incredibly fruitful policy, we’d advise striking a balance between internal and external recruitment.
 This helps you to progress employees at your company without suffering from cultural stagnation.

 How can I introduce internal recruitment at my company?

 The first step to implementing internal recruitment is to develop a cohesive and comprehensive internal recruitment policy.
 After that, it’s a matter of following these simple steps: